🖨️ Print / Save Agenda

 This presentation draws on two complementary bodies of work, the comprehensive genomic profiling (CGP) cost and benefit analysis findings and the State of Readiness Progress Report II, which examines the conditions required to support the routine use of genomic testing across Canada.

 Together, these perspectives will highlight jurisdictional progress, persistent system gaps, and the role of real-world evidence to inform coordinated decision-making.
-The session will support a broader national conversation on how economic evidence and readiness assessment can guide CGP planning and alignment across provinces and sectors.
+The session will support a national conversation on how economic evidence and readiness assessment can guide CGP planning and alignment across provinces and sectors.

-This presentation will consider:
+This presentation will focus on:

 Don Husereau, B.Sc., Pharm, M.Sc.